Not-Yet-Commons-SSL

 Mailing List Archives: http://lists.juliusdavies.ca/pipermail/not-yet-commons-ssl-juliusdavies.ca/

-Downloads: http://juliusdavies.ca/commons-ssl/download.html
+Downloads: https://juliusdavies.ca/commons-ssl/download.html

-Checkout From Subversion: svn co http://juliusdavies.ca/svn/not-yet-commons-ssl/trunk not-yet-commons-ssl
+Checkout From Subversion: svn co https://juliusdavies.ca/svn/not-yet-commons-ssl/trunk not-yet-commons-ssl

-Browse Subversion (via viewvc): http://juliusdavies.ca/svn/not-yet-commons-ssl/viewvc.cgi/not-yet-commons-ssl/
+Browse Subversion (via viewvc): https://juliusdavies.ca/svn/not-yet-commons-ssl/viewvc.cgi/not-yet-commons-ssl/

 License (Apache 2.0 + BouncyCastle.org’s MIT license): LICENSE.txt